 Though he’s held together by spit and wire, Anton Phibes has his playful side—he murders his perceived enemies with the help of elaborate killing machines, ornate contraptions seemingly designed by a sadistic Rube Goldberg fan; a frog mask that slowly strangles its wearer, a cold air machine that turns its victims into icy snowmen, and a spring-loaded unicorn suitable for impaling your favorite enemy.

 If you’re paying attention you’ll notice Phibes is not a particularly social animal, he only ventures from his mansion in order to wreak havoc, otherwise he’s holed up in his music room where he serenades his partner in crime, an ethereal—and silent—beauty named Vulnavia (played by Virginia North).
 The rationale for Phibes’ crime spree is found in his victim’s shared profession; they’re all doctors and nurses who attended to Phibes’ dying wife—and as she succumbed, the grief-stricken Phibes raced to her side only to be immolated in a fiery car crash.
-Now skinless but rejuvenated, The Abominable Dr. P. is ready to rumble.
+Now skinless but rejuvenated, The Abominable Dr. P. is in top form and dressed to kill.

 According to Renoir, the awful thing about life is “everyone has their reasons.”
 Phibes’ rationale for living is forged in revenge: he fancies himself a righteous man spurred by a biblical fury; each of his killings is based on the plagues of Egypt; bats, bees, locusts, and other creepy crawly horrors.
 Phibes picks off his antagonists like ducks in a shooting gallery—and the film wastes no time either (its one of its saving graces); the victims, including Terry Thomas, Maurice Kaufmann, and Susan Travers, are given a short moment to establish their characters and then meet their fate—except for Joseph Cotten who plays Dr. Vesalius, the head of that unlucky surgical team; Phibes’ fiendish machines are not for him but instead for Vesalius’s son.
 That scene, with Cotten sweating against the clock to save his offspring, is a ticking time bomb of suspense and the centerpiece of Phibes’ most ghoulishly contrived execution.